Hanukkah, the Jewish Festival of Lights, runs from December 22 - December 30 in 2019.

 The festival is observed by the kindling of the lights of a special candelabrum, the nine-branched Menorah or Hanukiah, one light on each night of the holiday, progressing to eight on the final night.

-An extra light called a shamash (Hebrew: “guard” or “servant”) is also lit each night for the purpose of lighting the others and is given a distinct location, usually above or below the rest.
+An extra light called a shamash (“guard” or “servant” in Hebrew) is also lit each night for the purpose of lighting the others and is given a distinct location, usually above or below the rest.
 The “shamash” symbolically supplies light that may be used for some secular purpose.